Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/models.md

 Model classes represent a set equations describing the dynamics of the model state.
 The user specifies the structure of the dynamics by providing a list of [operators](opinf.operators) to the constructor.
 Model dynamics are calibrated through a least-squares regression of available state and input data.
+Solvers for the least-squares problem are specified in the constructor.

 ```python
 import opinf